-|Titolo:||Outcome of ovarian cysts diagnosed on prenatal ultrasound: a systematic review and meta-analysis|
+|Titolo:||Outcome of fetal ovarian cysts diagnosed on prenatal ultrasound examination: systematic review and meta-analysis|

-|Data di pubblicazione:||2016|
+|Data di pubblicazione:||2017|

 |Appare nelle tipologie:||03.1 Articolo su rivista|